stackrox/workflow/README.md

 (Different commands will require different fields to be set; it's okay for you to not fill in the config entries for, say, Azure, if you don't want to use the commands that require Azure auth.)

-If you want to use commands that require GitHub auth, you can generate a token at https://github.com/settings/tokens and add it to the entry in your config.
+If you want to use commands that require GitHub auth, you can generate a token at https://github.com/settings/tokens (it is used to list pull requests and branches, so give it `repo` scope) and add it to the entry in your config.